 Regional stakeholders, including local governments, may submit requests to the ATL for additions and amendments to the plan based on changing conditions.
 After Jan.
 1, 2019, referendum transit projects must be in the plan and approved by the ATL.

 The ATL will oversee all federal and state transit funds in the region, which is its second core activity.
 Counties within the ATL can hold a referendum to raise an additional sales tax of up to 1 percent for up to 30 years.
-Counties outside of 13-county region can pair together to use new T-SPLOST authority.
+Counties outside of the 13-county region can pair together to use new T-SPLOST authority.

 The ATL can issue its own bonds and work with other state agencies to issue bonds.